-The EU’s General Data Protection Regulation (GDPR) comes into effect in May 2018.
+The EU’s General Data Protection Regulation (GDPR) came into effect in May 2018.
 To avoid potential fines of tens of millions of Euros, companies must move quickly to understand the GDPR legislation and put appropriate measures in place.
 Northdoor can help, providing step-by-step reviews of your existing systems and practices, recommendations for future approaches, and an integrated set of proven tools for gaining and maintaining control over all relevant data throughout your organisation.

 Following the adoption of the GDPR regulation by the European Parliament in 2016, the clock is already ticking and businesses must act quickly to overhaul their governance of personal data on EU citizens.
 The new GDPR regulation defines personal data as any information relating to an identified or identifiable natural person – this broad definition means that organisations must carefully review and classify all of the data they hold.
 Among the provisions in the GDPR are: